 Click the “Price Calendar” to get the clearest (and largest) view of what's available.
 Use the arrows on the right and left sides to click through to another month's worth of flights.

-The fares you see initially will be for all flights, including those with connections.
+The fares you see initially apply to all flights, including those with connections.
 If you're looking for nonstop flights, you can select to show only nonstop flights on the calendar by selecting that option in the upper right.
-You can also adjust the trip length to try and find cheaper prices.
+You can also adjust the trip length to try to find lower prices.

-Thrifty Tip: In many cases, you'll need to search for a trip of at least seven or eight days in order to get the lowest prices – especially if you're flying somewhere far away.
+Thrifty Tip: In many cases, you'll need to search for a trip of at least seven or eight days to get the lowest prices – especially if you're flying somewhere far away.

 Step 3: Use the Filters to Find the Best Flights